ali-ismail02/wen-wasel/README.md

 - This project uses [Laravel PHP web framework](https://laravel.com/).
 Laravel is a free and open-source PHP web framework intended for the development of web applications following the model–view–controller architectural pattern and based on Symfony.
 - For persistent storage (database), the app uses [MySQL](https://www.mysql.com/).
 MySQL is an open-source relational database management system.
 - To view driver's live location, the app uses the a [NodeJS runtime environment](https://nodejs.org/en/) server.
-- In order to use [Google Maps API](https://developers.google.com/maps) for location and map services, the app uses [react-native-maps library](https://github.com/react-native-maps/react-native-maps)
+- In order to use [Google Maps API](https://developers.google.com/maps) for location and map cabs, the app uses [react-native-maps library](https://github.com/react-native-maps/react-native-maps)